Bonus HTC Exercise 3.1: Explore condor_q¶

 [email protected] $ condor_q <USERNAME1> <USERNAME2> <USERNAME3>

-There are two other, simple selection criteria that you can use.
 To list just the jobs associated with a single cluster number:

 [email protected] $ condor_q <CLUSTER>

 For example, if you want to see the jobs in cluster 5678 (i.e.,